khalid-hussain/shaheen/chap11.md

 After all of them got on their horses, Bashir Bin Hassan inquired, "Where do we intend to go now?"

-Badr Bin Mughira said, "I will go my way after a short distance.
+Badr bin Mughira said, "I will go my way after a short distance.
 I will take these five soldiers with me into the forest.
 Mansoor!
 Send the Sultan's soldiers to Malaga as soon as it is morning and take your comrades and come to me.
 And Bashir!
 You go to Malaga.
 After apprisingAl-Zeghel and Al-Zaghairi